Adversary Lower Bounds for the Collision and the Set Equality Problems: Construction of the Adversary Matrix

-if $k=o(\sqrt{n})$.
-Thus, this construction only gives a trivial lower bound.
-It is also possible to show that this problem cannot be fixed by a mere modification of the coefficients $\alpha_k$.
+This construction restates that of \rf{sec:learning}, where the first and the second terms of this relation correspond to the second and the third bullets in the proof of \rf{prp:learning}, respectively.
+In order to maintain a meaningful lower bound, we would need the norms of $W_{\qp,k}$ and $X_{\qp,k}$ to be $\OO(1)$, and the norm of $Y_{\qp, k}$ to be $\OO(\sqrt{k/n})$.
+However, in reality, it is not hard to show that

-This failure can be explained by the results in~\cite{belovs:onThePower}.
-This construction only used that the learning graph complexity of the collision problem is $\Omega(n^{1/3})$.
-On the other hand, in the same~\cite[Proposition 12]{belovs:onThePower} it is shown that the learning graph complexity of the hidden shift problem is also $\Omega(n^{1/3})$.
-Thus, if this construction worked, we would also be able to prove $\Omega(n^{1/3})$ lower bound for the hidden shift, that is in contradiction with the fact that the query complexity of this problem is logarithmic.
+This growth by the factor of $2^{k/2}$ can be interpreted as the $\sqrt2$ growth in~\rf{eqn:Psis} taken to the $k$-th power.
+And this construction fails to give anything better than the trivial lower bound.

-Thus, in order to obtain an optimal solution, we have to again use the structure of the problem, in particular, that the size of the set $M_\qp$ is large, as one can construct an $\OO(\log|M_\qp|)$-query algorithm.
-We do this by noticing that $M_\qp$ is symmetric with respect to the permutations of variables, thus, we restrict $W_{\qp, k}$ to some irreps of the symmetric group $\S_\qp$.
+There is an explanation for this failure.
+The construction above only used that the learning graph complexity of the \cpp problem is $\Omega(n^{1/3})$.
+On the other hand, the learning graph complexity of the hidden shift problem is also $\Omega(n^{1/3})$~\cite[Proposition 12]{belovs:onThePower}.
+Thus, if the current construction had worked, we would also have proven an $\Omega(n^{1/3})$ lower bound for the hidden shift problem contradicting the fact that the query complexity of this problem is logarithmic.
+Thus, in order to obtain an optimal solution, we have to use again the structure of the problem.